mvolkmann/blog/src/python/python-compared-to-js.md

 ### Pyright

 {% aTargetBlank "https://github.com/microsoft/pyright", "Pyright" %}
-is implemented in TypeScript.
+is a Python type checking tool that is implemented in TypeScript.
 Development began in 2019.
-It is used by the VS Code extension Pylance and can also be run from the command-line.
+It is used by the VS Code extension Pylance and can also be run from the command line.

 To install Pyright, install Node.js and enter `npm install -g pyright`.